KartikTalwar/gmail.js/README.md

 *Note* this method must be called prior to binding any handlers to specific actions/observers using `on`, `before` or `after`.
 Once you start binding handlers, you cannot register any further custom observers.

-This method can be called two different ways:
+This method can be called tw different ways:

 Simple:
   - action - the name of the new DOM observer